niiima/react-18-cra-template/README.md

 	const root = createRoot(container);
 	root.render(<App tab="home" />);''

+> Note: React 18 is a major version of React.
+As any major version will have, there are semantic changes that may impact your app
 ## Troubleshooting
 If the app is significantly broken after switching to `createRoot`, see if you have `<StrictMode>` on.
 If you do, try removing it and see if that fixes it.
 If it does, a library you're using (or, less likely, you app code) is not compatible with Strict Effects.